rackerlabs/support-how-to/content/rpc-openstack/apache-hadoop-on-rackspace-private-cloud.md

 ### Challenges of using Hadoop in a virtual machine environment

-Hadoop&rsquo;s architecture makes certain assumptions about the underlying infrastructure.
+Hadoop's architecture makes certain assumptions about the underlying infrastructure.
 Hadoop is resilient and is architected to accommodate and rebalance stored data and processing as nodes (servers) are added or removed to and from the environment.
 This might sound a perfect fit for